noran-mohamed/freeCodeCamp_courses/README.md

 ## bfs.py -> Bredth-First Search Algorithm
 A function that generates all valid combinations of parentheses using a breadth-first search (BFS) approach.

+## dfs.py -> Depth-First Search Algorithm
+A function that implements the depth-first search algorithm to output a list of all nodes reachable from the node passed to it.

+## nQueens.py -> The N-Queens Algorithm
+An implementation for the N-Queens problem that asks to place N queens on an N×N chessboard so that no two queens attack each other (no two share a row, column, or diagonal).
+This problem is solved using the DFS approach

+## fibonacci.py -> Fibonacci Number Calculator
+An Nth Fibonacci Number Calculator